 Fridge - Vegan protein balls can be refrigerated for up to a week in an airtight container.

 Freezer - They can be frozen for 3 months.
-To freeze, place them on a baking sheet in one layer, and pop them into the freezer for 1-2 hours or until they are solid.
-You can then transfer them to a zip-top bag to be frozen.
+To freeze, arrange them on a baking sheet lined with parchment paper and freeze until solid.
+Then, transfer to freezer-safe containers or freezer bags.

 ❔Commonly asked questions